Xiaoln77/student-management-system/README.md

 ## Database Design

-### Entity-Relationship Model
+### Database Structure

-The system uses three interconnected tables:
+The system uses a MySQL database with a **Students** table that stores:

-1. **Students** - Stores student information
-2. **Courses** - Contains available courses
-3. **Enrollments** - Junction table for student-course relationships

-### Key Relationships
-- One student can enroll in many courses (1:N)
-- One course can have many students (1:N)
-- Many-to-many relationship through enrollments table
+- Student Name
+- Email Address
+- Course/Program
+- Year Level (1-5)

 ### Database Features
-- Primary and Foreign Keys
-- Cascade operations (ON DELETE/UPDATE CASCADE)
-- CHECK constraints for data validation
+- Primary Key for unique identification
-- UNIQUE constraints to prevent duplicates
+- Unique constraint on email to prevent duplicates
+- CHECK constraint to ensure year level is between 1-5
+- NOT NULL constraints on required fields
+- Proper data types for each column
-- Indexed columns for performance
+- Indexed columns for better performance
-- Third Normal Form (3NF) compliance

 ## Installation